 Hapus is the priciest of all mango.
 It is the most exported variant too.

 Naturally, malpractices in the Hapus trade are rampant.
 Many merchants scam their customers by selling them chemical-loaded mangoes.

 Some naive customers are sold other variants of aam in the name of Hapus for its hefty price.

 Thus, it is important to know the signs of origin and purity of mangoes.
 Such a sign is a GI tag.
 Make sure you buy from GI-certified traders.

 A peti or box of GI-certified naturally ripened Hapus aam costs around Rs.
 1499 to 2199 in India.
 The cost depends on the size of the aam.

-Hapus comes in a medium-size and weighs around 150-300 grams.
-Some of our excellent quality Hapus weighs around 390-400 grams.
+Hapus comes in a medium size and weighs around 150-300 grams.
+Some of our excellent quality Hapus weigh around 390-400 grams.

 Click here to buy premium quality Hapus.